technomancy/bussard/Contributing.md

 once you learn how [tables](doc/lua-5-tables.md) work it's very much like any other imperative dynamic language that leans heavily on closures.
-The only parts that use advanced language features (metatables and coroutines) are the OS filesystem and scheduler, and the read-only proxy tables like `ship.api.status`.
+The only parts that use advanced language features (metatables and coroutines) are the OS filesystem and the read-only proxy tables like `ship.api.status`.

 The stock config in `data/src` is copied into the save directory when a new game is started.
 Therefore changes to the source will not be visible to in-progress